It’s about that time – I hope you’ve had a good year. Here’s mine in brief:

 If you’re off work and/or have free time over the holidays, I’d recommend that you start learning about cryptocurrency, if you haven’t already.
 As you probably have heard, crypto really started taking off in 2017 and 2018 could be even bigger.
 There’s a lot of opportunity here, and just as much risk to balance it out.
 What’s certain though is that this isn’t going away anytime soon.

 A great place to start is the Hash Power podcast series.
-I’ve also learned a ton simply from following people in this space on Twitter.
 Don’t listen to the mainstream media about this and instead learn from people who are directly active or working in the space, and have been for a long time.
 This list of bitcoin resources is also great.

 The ask is to look back over your year, but to really think it through and focus in particular on the gifts it’s given you.
 This sounds cliché but it’s meaningful if you actually do it.
 If you’re like me, you’re probably always focused on the future, on getting to the next thing and what you’ll be doing next.
 Rushing forward, all the time.